 We’ve had a number of questions over the past few months about the most effective supplements for rugby.
 The reality is that the supplements you take will depend largely on your budget, goals and position.
 There are however a standard set of supplements which will be effective no matter what your goals or position.
-Here we take a look at the top 10 supplements currently available for rugby players and what the benefits of them are;
+Here we consulted with dietician John Holahan and took a look at the top 10 supplements currently available for rugby players and what the benefits of them are;

 Whether you’re training or playing, rugby players need carbs to help keep them going, this is where Dextrose comes in.
 Dextrose is perfect for delivering a rapid energy release before and during exercise, and also providing glycogen replenishment post-workout.
 If you’re looking for a clean carb source then look no further than Dextrose.

 BCAAs play a vital role in helping the bodies muscle mass grow, recover and repair.
 The Branched Chain Amino Acids help encourage protein synthesis thereby reducing muscle breakdown.
 This is particularly important when training hard for strength or size gains.
 BCAA’s are also ideal as they can be taken at any time for maximum effect.

 Whilst most rugby players will be keen to focus on building size and strength, many neglect to look after the bodies basic functions.
 During intensive exercise your immune system can take a battering, it is therefore essential to include vital nutrients for recovery (find more details in the review on Nutrisystem Lean 13).
 A Greens Powder is ideal for this as it allows you to consume the equivalent of five pieces of fruit and veg in one shake.